AlessandroGhiotto/learncpp/README.md

 ## Acknowledgements

-Thanks to [LearnCpp.com](https://www.learncpp.com) for providing such a clear and comprehensive resource for learning modern C++.
+Thanks to [LearnCpp.com](https://www.learncpp.com) for providing such a clear and comprehensive resource for learning C++.